NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Generator Requested Electric Power [W]

-This output variable represents the average electric power supply in Watts that is being requested from a specific generator for the time step being reported.
+This output variable represents the average electric power supply in Watts that is being requested by the generator operation scheme from a specific generator for the time step being reported.
 In some instances the output value may be the Rated Electric Power Output specified for the generator in the ElectricLoadCenter:Generators object.
 If the generator is not available for a simulation time step (as indicated by its availability schedule), then the power supply request will be zero.
 The power supply request may be less than the rated electric power output if the overall electric power reduction target has already been met, partially or completely, by electric power produced by other generators.
 If an EnergyPlus Energy Management System is used to specify an electric power supply request for this generator, then that EMS request will be reflected in this output variable.

 ### ElectricLoadCenter:Inverter:Simple